-Planetary gear train with dual sun and planet gear sets
+Planetary gear with two sun gears and two planet gear sets

 This block represents a planetary gear train with dual sun and planet gear sets.
 The two sun gears are centrally located and separated longitudinally along a common rotation axis.
 The smaller of these gears engages an inner planet gear set, which in turn engages an outer planet gear set.
 The outer planet gear set, whose length spans the distance between the two sun gears, engages both the larger sun gear and the ring gear.

 A carrier holds the planet gear sets in place at different radii.
 The carrier, which rigidly connects to a drive shaft, can spin as a unit with respect to the sun and ring gears.
 Revolute joints, each located between a planet gear and the carrier, enable the gears to spin about their individual longitudinal axes.